 Depending on the type of mower you have, you’ll need to adjust the height setting to between 4 and 6 inches.
 The goal is to make sure the final result is completely even.

 A word of caution: don’t mow your lawn while the grass is wet.
-This will make it extra difficult to cut down plus your mower won’t even work properly.
+This will make it extra difficult to cut down, plus your mower won’t even work properly.

-Here’s our step-by-step process for mowing tall grass:
+A step-by-step process for mowing tall grass:

-Step 1.
-After adjusting the mower to the highest setting, make the first pass to reduce the grass height.
+- After adjusting the mower to the highest setting, make the first pass to reduce the grass height.

-Step 2.
-Time for the second pass.
+- Time for the second pass.
 After you’ve reduced the grass height to a more manageable size during the first pass, change the mower setting by reducing the height of the blade before making a second pass.

-Step 3.
-Remember to take your time just like you did before and clear out the blade during the cutting process.
-Otherwise, your mower just will not work properly.
+- Remember to take your time, just like you did before, and clear out the blade during the cutting process.
+Otherwise, your mower will not work properly.
+At this point, leave the lawn for a few days to help it recover.

-Step 4.
-After a few days have passed, the new haircut you’ve given your lawn will look more respectable.
+- After a few days have passed, the new haircut you’ve given your lawn will look more respectable.

-Now go over your lawn one more time so you can achieve a nice even finish.
+- Now go over your lawn one more time so you can achieve a nice, even finish.

-Step 5.
-For larger lawns, a leaf blower will efficiently clear up the clippings from the sidewalks.
+- For larger lawns, a leaf blower will efficiently clear up the clippings from the sidewalks.
 A broom will suffice for smaller lawns.

-Depending on the size of your lawn, the cleaning part could well be a day’s job so you might want to leave it until the following day.
+Depending on the size of your lawn, the cleaning part could be a day’s job so you might want to leave it until the following day.

 Must-Have Tools For Cutting Tall Grass